What Are Momos, and Are They Healthy? - Cuisine Seeker

 Momos are dumplings.
 Although they are not Chinese dumplings, they do have some things in common, as well as a few differences.

 So, what do they have in common?
-First, both stuffed dumplings and momos have fillings.
+First, both stuffed dumplings and momos have a variety of fillings.
 However, dumplings are sometimes cooked without fillings, while momos are not.
 Momos always have stuffing.
 Dumplings without any fillings are usually made with sauces.

 dumplings in frying pan